Kaiakake/Your-First-Blog/README.md

 _Note: There will be a delay from when you push your changes to github and actually showing up on your url_

-## Step 5: Technical Blog
+## Step 5: Technical + Reflection Blog
-1. Clone this repo
-2. create a branch using your name
-3. answer these technical questions (if you havent notice you will be using your technical questions in your Blog)

-## What are Github Pages?

-## What is Forking?

-## What do i use Forking for?

-## What is the command on command line to create and change a branch?

-## What is open source code?

-## What is a habit you want to build for yourself?

-## What are somethings you could do to make this habit happen?
+We will be using everything that you have learn and storing them in a student jounral!
+1. clone student journal down to your workspace folder
+2. cd into the repo `student-journal`
+3. branch the repo naming `your-name-student-journal`
+4. open the files in vscode ( in command line hit `code .`)
+5. fill out the technical and reflction folders
+6. commit and push your changes up back into github